misterdev/baselines/RLLib_training/README.md

 This repository allows to run Rail Environment multi agent training with the RLLib Library.

-It should be cloned inside the main flatland repository.

 ## Installation:
 ```sh
 pip install ray